-- Loud Noises: If it sounds like a freight train in running through your home when you turn on your heat, than it is time for you to look at purchasing a new furnace.
+Loud Noises: If it sounds like a freight train in running through your home when you turn on your heat then it is time for you to look at purchasing a new furnace.
 This loud noise is a result of an outdated unit.

-- High Energy Bills: Higher energy bills usually point to an inefficient unit that is working harder than it needs to to keep your home comfortably warm.
+High Energy Bills: Higher energy bills usually point to an inefficient unit that is working harder than it needs to keep your home comfortably warm.

 Selecting the Right Furnace